-MIL-STD-1553 (1553) is a standard that describes a one megabit serial network physical layer (layer one: physical layer - PHY) and message level protocol (layer two: data link layer).
+MIL-STD-1553 (1553) is a standard that describes a one-megabit serial network physical layer (layer one: physical layer - PHY) and message level protocol (layer two: data link layer).
 Primarily used in legacy avionics, power, sensor and control systems, 1553 has been deployed on thousands of applications worldwide throughout its 35+ year existence including prototype passenger cars, oil platforms, subway control systems and the International Space Station.
 The US DoD gave-up oversight of the standard (and most MIL-STD documents) in the early 1990s and the standard is now overseen by the Society of Automotive Engineers (SAE) as commercial document "AS15531."

 This overview is designed to complement the referenced MIL-HDBK-1553A document, which provides an excellent detailed review of the 1553 standard (MIL-HDBK-1553A Section 20 provides a summary of MIL-STD-1553B Notice 2).
-Commercially available chip-sets and interface cards (like Alta's) "off load" the protocol processing (protocol engine) so the engineer's primary concern is design/integration of application software and cabling issues.
+Commercially available chip-sets and network interface cards (like Alta's) "off load" the protocol processing (protocol engine) so the engineer's primary concern is the design and integration of application software (data packet transfers) and cabling issues.
+For example, Alta products and API software off load the 1553 protocol overhead in the same way an Ethernet network interface card (NIC) and operating system drivers offload Ethernet TCP/UDP/IP transfer protocols; this allow the customer/engineer to concentrate on data processing at the required frequencies of the application (and not worry about the 1553 transfer protocols).

 The following paragraphs will highlight the main points of the standard that the design or system engineer needs to know for a successful integration.

-NOTE: When referencing the MIL-HDBK-1553A and MIL-STD-1553 documents pay particular close attention to "legal/illegal" and "required" message types and the required support "bits" of an RT Status Word.)
+NOTE: When referencing the MIL-HDBK-1553A and MIL-STD-1553 documents pay particular close attention to "legal/illegal" and "required" message types and the required support "bits" of an RT Status Word.
 There are minimum implementation requirements to be a compliant 1553B terminal and the designer should reference this information from the standard.